johnstonphilip/guten-side-by-side/README.md

 # guten-side-by-side
-View a Gutenberg/Block Editor beside the frontend equivalent to help find anomalie.
+View a Gutenberg/Block Editor beside the frontend equivalent to help find anomalies.